Are you planning a trip to California soon? Have you ever thought about traveling to a less popular destination than say, Los Angeles or San Diego?

 3. Hiking Trails

-If you need help finding things to do, check out this great website to help you create the perfect day according to you in East Bay.
+If you need help finding things to do, check out this great website to help you create the perfect day according to your preferences in East Bay.

 - Lake Chabot Loop (Castro Valley)